-What is striking to me, is the length of list of places that she lives, not to mention the randomness of the towns she moved between: Aberdeen, Canterbury, Aidrdie, North Shields, Hetton-le-Hole, Coatbridge, and Great Yarmouth.
+What is striking to me, is the length of the list of places that she lives, not to mention the randomness of the towns she moved between Aberdeen, Canterbury, Aidrdie, North Shields, Hetton-le-Hole, Coatbridge, and Great Yarmouth.
 She attended nine primary schools and five in secondary.

 The list is nauseating.
 We know from research that lack of permanency in childhood can have a detrimental impact on that child for the rest of their life.

 Hudson herself reflects on her lack of a permanent home and the stigma attached to it: ‘I don’t know why, of all the things I felt ashamed of as an adult, having been in foster care is the one that felt most taboo to speak about.’

 We also know from literature and research into ACEs (adverse childhood experiences) that children with a high ACEs score are more likely to suffer poor health, education and employment outcomes later in life.

 This book has been written at a time of great political and economic uncertainty in the UK and the author does not shy away from this.
 The facts are startling: a child from the most deprived 10% of neighbourhoods is 18.5 times more likely than those in the least deprived area to be on child protection register; and in Scotland, kids from the poorest parts are 20 times more likely to end up in care.